fatcop/ebay-frontend-test/README.md

 ## Foreword

 * Build tool: Webpack v2
-* App JS written in ES6, transpiled using Babel.
+* App JS written in ReactJS & ES6, transpiled using Babel.
 * CSS: Styles written in SASS with automatic autoprefixer on generated CSS.
 * Routing: Have implemented simple push state for browser history.
 * Minifiers for both JS and CSS